Timestep-AI/timestep-ai/README.md

 - **File Uploads**: Attach files to conversations with vector store integration
 - **Markdown Support**: Rich text formatting in messages

-### Model Context Protocol (MCP)
+### Agent Tools

-The app integrates MCP for extensible tool execution:
+The app includes built-in function tools for agent capabilities:

 - **Built-in Tools**:
-  - `get_weather`: Fetch real-time weather data for any location
+  - `get_weather`: Fetch real-time weather data for any location with interactive weather dashboard widget
-  - `think`: Internal reasoning tool for agent reflection
+  - `switch_theme`: Client-side tool to switch between light and dark themes in the chat interface
+- **Tool Approval**: Tools can require human approval before execution (e.g., weather lookups for specific locations)
-- **Extensible**: Add custom tools by implementing MCP tool interface
+- **Extensible**: Add custom tools by implementing function tools using the OpenAI Agents SDK

+**Note**: While MCP (Model Context Protocol) infrastructure exists in the database schema (`mcp_servers` table), the current built-in tools are implemented as function tools using the OpenAI Agents SDK.

 ### Multi-Model Provider Support